-The last step in installing the TNT products is to customize the control files.
-Of course, you may completely skip this step and use the TNT products with the default configuration.
-Later, you may wish to return to this section after you are familiar with the default settings and have an idea of what you want to change.
+The last step in installing the TNT products is to customize the control files for your TNT products.
+You may skip this step and use the TNT products with the default configuration first, and then return to this section on customization after you are familiar with the default settings and have an idea of what you want to change.